Response-adaptive randomization in clinical trials: from myths to practical considerations: Acknowledgments

 \section{Acknowledgments}

-The authors thank Peter Jacko for many helpful and constructive comments on an earlier version of this manuscript, Andi Zhang for providing code for the FLGI procedures used in the simulation in Section~\ref{subsec:imbalance}, Ayon Mukherjee for suggesting the use of the drop-the-loser rule in Section~\ref{subsec:imbalance}, Arina Kazimianec for previous work looking at sample size imbalance which helped motivate Section~\ref{subsec:imbalance}, and Nikolaos Skourlis for screening through the relevant literature on model-based adaptive randomization approaches.
-The authors acknowledge funding and support from the UK Medical Research Council (grants \changes{MC\_UU\_00002/15 (SSV)}, MC\_UU\_00002/3 (BCL-K), MC\_UU\_00002/6 (DSR), MR/N028171/1 (KML)), the Biometrika Trust (DSR) and the \changes{NIHR Cambridge Biomedical Research Centre (BRC-1215-20014)} (DSR, KML, BCL-K, SSV). \\[-12pt]
+\changes{The authors thank the Editor, Associate Editor and the four anonymous reviewers for their constructive comments which helped substantially improve this paper}.
+We \changes{also} thank Peter Jacko for many helpful comments on an earlier version of this work, Andi Zhang for providing code for the FLGI procedures used in Section~\ref{subsec:imbalance}, Ayon Mukherjee for suggesting the use of the drop-the-loser rule in Section~\ref{subsec:imbalance}, Arina Kazimianec for her work on sample size imbalance which helped motivate Section~\ref{subsec:imbalance}, and Nikolaos Skourlis for screening literature on model-based adaptive randomization.
+The authors acknowledge funding and support from the UK Medical Research Council (grants \changes{MC\_UU\_00002/15 (SSV)}, MC\_UU\_00002/3 (BCL-K), MC\_UU\_00002/14 (DSR), MR/N028171/1 (KML)), the Biometrika Trust (DSR) and the \changes{NIHR Cambridge Biomedical Research Centre (BRC-1215-20014)} (DSR, KML, BCL-K, SSV).
+The views expressed in this publication are those of the authors and not necessarily those of the NHS, the National Institute for Health Research or the Department of Health and Social Care (DHSC).
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising. \\